BlinkTagInc/node-gtfs/README.md

 }
 ```

-- Specify a download URL with custom headers:
+- Specify a download URL with custom headers using the `headers` field:

 ```json
 {